 TRS-RenTelco generally sells used equipment to maintain an inventory of equipment meeting more current technological standards, and to support maintaining target utilization levels at a model number level.
-TRS-RenTelco attempts to maintain an inventory where the majority of equipment is less than five years old.
-In 2008, approximately 20% of the electronic test equipment revenues were derived from sales.
-The largest electronic test equipment sale during 2008 represented approximately 2.5% of electronic test equipment sales, 0.9% of the Company's consolidated sales and 0.2% of consolidated revenues.
+In 2009, approximately 20% of the electronic test equipment revenues were derived from sales.
+The largest electronic test equipment sale during 2009 represented approximately 2.5% of electronic test equipment sales, 1.0% of the Company's consolidated sales and 0.2% of consolidated revenues.